Cigna Insurance Patients Learn More Here

 The Day of Your Breath Test

-The breath test takes around three hours, so please plan your day accordingly.
+The breath test takes about two (2) hours, so please plan your day accordingly.
 Before your breath test appointment, please take the following precautions:

 • DO NOT chew gum or tobacco, smoke cigarettes, or eat breath mints or candy one hour before or during your test